ortus-docs/coldbox-docs/full/configuration/coldboxcfc/configuration_directives/logbox.md

 **ConfigFile**

 You can use a configuration CFC instead of inline configuration by using this setting.
-The default value is of `config/LogBox.cfc`, so by convention you can just use that location.
-If no values are defined or no config file exists the default configuration file is `coldbox/system/web/config/LogBox.cfc`.
+The default value is `config/LogBox.cfc`, so by convention you can just use that location.
+If no values are defined or no config file exists, the default configuration file is `coldbox/system/web/config/LogBox.cfc`.